danforth-restorative/danforth-restorative.com/_posts/2021-09-07-objectification.md

 <p>Men who are lacking in the areas of personal growth and development are more likely to be insecure with themselves and more likely to fall to the relative comfort of assumed superiority and objectification.</p>

-<h2 id="#culture">Culture</h2>
+<h3 id="#culture">Culture</h3>
-<h3 id="#addiction-alcohol">Addiction (alcohol)</h3>
+<h4 id="#addiction-alcohol">Addiction (alcohol)</h4>

 <p>The problem of addiction follows along a path that our other factors have laid.
 It handily follows that if we have any weakness in emotional health, social skills, or are lacking in personal development, addiction awaits with arms open. </p>

-<p>Alcohol use is practically culturally mandated in the United States.
-Not to say there aren't plenty of non-drinkers, but if you want to make friends it will be a lot harder without alcohol.</p>

-<p>All of that would be fine, except the fact that alcohol impairs our judgement, is addictive, and we are especially vulnerable to it in combination with factors listed above. </p>

-<p>Any addiction could increase our tendency towards objectifying behavior, but alcohol's role deserves careful attention, since it's the most socially acceptable intoxicant that significantly impacts on our thoughts and behavior.</p>
+<p>Any addiction could increase our tendency towards objectifying behavior, but alcohol's role deserves careful attention, since it's the most socially acceptable intoxicant that can significantly impact our judgement and character, by allowing us to avoid the natural pains of introspection.</p>

-<h3 id="#sexual-taboo">Sexual Taboo</h3>
+<h4 id="#sexual-taboo">Sexual Taboo</h4>

 <p>Under the color of righteousness and morality, taboos around sex ensure that every 'good' parent is frightened to discuss sexual matters with children, or with children present.
-Religious parents refuse their children to participate in sexual education.</p>
+Religious parents often refuse their children to participate in sexual education.</p>

-<p>These taboos around sex ensure that children mostly learn about sex from their peers, who know barely more than they, instead of responsible and caring adults.
-By the time parents or educators get around to talking to children about sex, we've already gotten our most influential lessons on the subject.</p>
+<p>Taboos around sex ensure that children learn about sex from peers and pornography, instead of responsible and caring adults.
+By the time parents or educators get around to talking to children about sex, we've already gotten our worst and most influential lessons on the subject.</p>

 <p>Especially when taboos are placed around natural human processes and drives, then we are much easier to manipulate. </p>

-<p>In the scheme of things, I believe that until we learn to communicate with children in a natural way about sex, rather than leaving their first lessons in the hands of their crudest peers, then we won't solve the problem of sexual objectification.</p>
+<p>I believe that until we learn to communicate with children in a natural way about sex, rather than leaving their first lessons in the hands of their crudest influences, we won't solve the problem of sexual objectification.</p>

-<h3 id="#media">Media</h3>
+<h4 id="#media">Media</h4>

-<p>This section is probably the most obvious and straightforward, next to our education and recognition of womens experience in the world.
-The media (movies, television, music) are the vehicles we use to propel our culture across the globe.
-These are typically created to attract consumers along whatever lines we are likely to be attracted, without care for the broader societal impact.</p>
+<p>Next to our education and recognition of womans experience in the world.
+The media (movies, television, music) are the vehicles used to propel culture across the globe.</p>

-<p>I'll be interested to explore the history of objectification in literature, if for no other reason than its a lot easier to pick a starting point with far less media to sort through, but also to try and get a sense for the origins of objectification.</p>
+<p>I'll be interested to explore the history of objectification in literature and get a sense for its origins.</p>

-<h2 id="#moving-forward">Moving forward</h2>
+<h3 id="#moving-forward">Moving forward</h3>

 <p>This outline marks the beginning of examining objectification and its causes.
 I intend to continue from here, to explore these themes in more detail.</p>

 <p>I would like to understand objectification, more broadly, and determine how to combat its problematic elements.</p>

-<p>The plan is to much more than simply learn, write, and think about these topics, but discover creative means for addressing them systemically.</p>

-<p>What I think we'll find is that the largest components of this work won't necessarily appear to deal with objectification.
-To the extent that objectification is symptomatic, we must address the underlying issues, one after another, and together in concert.</p>
+<p>To the extent that objectification is symptomatic, we must address the underlying causes, both individually and collectively.</p>